30 Most Deadly Animals on Earth

 Africanized Honey Bees

-Honeybees generally keep to themselves, spreading pollen, manufacturing honey and not bothering humans unless humans bother them.
-But Africanized honeybees, the result of a 1957 crossbreeding experiment gone wrong, are far more aggressive, likely to swarm, and willing to chase their victims for miles—and yes, when the chase ends, it’s deadly.
-They’re also growing increasingly common in the southern and western U.S.
+Honeybees generally keep to themselves, spreading pollen, manufacturing honey and not bothering humans unless humans bother them (seriously, your average backyard honeybee is not one of the most dangerous animals, and probably wants nothing to do with you).
+But Africanized honeybees, the result of a 1957 crossbreeding experiment gone wrong, are far more aggressive, likely to swarm, and willing to chase their victims for miles—and yes, when the chase ends, it's deadly.
+They're also growing increasingly common in the southern and western U.S. They're one of the deadliest animals that are also our own, human creation.

 These sharp-toothed animals don't actually rack up as many kills as you might expect, but they are responsible for some serious damage to those humans unfortunate enough to cross them.
 According to estimates in Nature, they kill an average of 22 people a year—in Tazmania alone.

 These hulks are the largest carnivore in the world and have no natural predators, outside of humans.
 While they tend to keep to themselves unless harassed or hungry, when they do attack, the results are brutal and deadly.
-Recent studies have found that these animals’ aggression toward humans is growing, potentially due to climate change forcing them closer to the humans in their midst.
+Recent studies have found that polar bears' aggression toward humans is growing, potentially due to climate change forcing them closer to the humans in their midst.

 These snakes deliver hemotoxin that disables blood clotting in their prey, opening its mouth to nearly 180 degrees to chomp its prey with its rear fangs.
 The poison causes tissue and organs to degenerate, leading to hemorrhaging and bleeding from every orifice.
 It can take five days for the victim to die of internal bleeding.